TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 ## Motivation for ADTs

 We are interested in combining types, but that alone isn’t saying much.
-We want to combine types:

-- **meaningfully**, i.e. communicate ideas through those types, and
+First, we want to combine types **meaningfully** in order to communicate ideas through those types.
-- **concisely**, i.e. such types shouldn’t contain redundant information.

-The first point lies with the notion of expressibility and the art of programming.
+This notion lies with expressibility and the art of programming.
 Code is, after all, a medium between programmers.
-The second point is even more important, as removing redundancy implies removing duplicate and invalid states, leading to better maintainability and fewer bugs.
+Second, we want to combine types **concisely**; our types shouldn’t contain redundant, ambiguous information.
+Removing redundancy implies removing duplicate or invalid states, leading to better maintainability and fewer bugs.

 ADTs offers us two ways to combine types: **product types** and **sum types**.